SJ-Kumar/whatsapp-chatgpt/README.md

 ## WhatsappBot Class
     The WhatsappBot class handles the interaction with Whatsapp and uses the ChatBot class to communicate with the OpenAI API.

-## InstagramBot Class
-    The InstagramBot class handles the interaction with Instagram and uses the ChatBot class to communicate with the OpenAI API.

 ## Built With
   [Python 3.9.X](https://www.python.org/downloads/) - The programming language used <br/>